munificent/craftinginterpreters/book/optimization.md

 Every double with all of its exponent bits set and its highest mantissa bit set is a quiet NaN.
 That leaves 52 bits unaccounted for.
-We'll avoid one of those so that we don't step on Intel's "QNan Floating-Point Indefinite" value, leaving us 51 bits.
+We'll avoid one of those so that we don't step on Intel's "QNaN Floating-Point Indefinite" value, leaving us 51 bits.
 Those remaining bits can be anything.
 We're talking 2,251,799,813,685,248 unique quiet NaN bit patterns.